Om Gan Ganapatay Namo Namah! Shri Siddhivinayak Namo Namah!

 The festival boasts of its origins in the city of Pune (around 125+ years ago).
 It was primarily started to unite different communities against the British rule.

 Over the years, the festival has spread far and wide to the neighbouring states of Andhra Pradesh, Tamil Nadu, Telangana, Karnataka and Goa as well.
 However, one of the iconic places to experience Ganesh Chaturthi is Mumbai.
 Every year, the city attracts millions of devotees with its huge life-size Ganpati idols for the 10-day long festivity.

 The Shree Siddhivinayak temple, located in the central south Mumbai neighborhood of Prabhadevi, particularly pulls in a lot of crowd.
 The main attraction of the temple is ‘Kakad Aarti’ which is performed to celebrate the festivities.

-This year, the famous pandal has got a contemporary look with Chandrayaan-2 as its theme.
-The immersion of the idol will take place in the Arabian Sea at Girgaum Chowpatty on the auspicious day of Anant Chaturdashi.
+Last year, the famous pandal got a contemporary look with Chandrayaan-2 as its theme.
+The immersion of the idol takes place in the Arabian Sea at Girgaum Chowpatty on the auspicious day of Anant Chaturdashi.

 Location: Lalbaug market, GD Ambedkar Road, Lalbaug

 Founded way back in 1928, this is one of the oldest and renowned Ganesh pandals in Mumbai.
 This year, the pandal will be completing 94years in the city.
 The pandal introduces unique temple themes every year.

 Founded in 1954, this pandal is popular as the richest pandal in the city of Mumbai.
 Wondering why?
 Well, the Ganesh idol here is beautified with more than 60 kg of pure gold.